Creating a culture of stewardship

 In order to create a culture of healthy and generous stewardship within the congregation it’s important to include an appropriate amount of Biblical and theological teaching in the annual church sermon series and/or Connect Group teaching curriculum.
 The message is really for everyone to give what they can, however small that may be, and the aim is to have as high a percentage of your congregation giving regularly as possible.
 The size of the gift should never be a barrier to giving.

-Although it’s important to encourage generous giving throughout the year, and regular monthly giving should be the backbone of every church’s income, HTB focusses particular attention on giving twice a year at its Gift Days – one towards the beginning of September being the ‘start of term’ when many newcomers arrive, and one in February.
+Although it’s important to encourage generous giving throughout the year, and regular monthly giving should be the backbone of every church’s income.
+For example, HTB focusses particular attention on giving twice a year at its Gift Days – one towards the beginning of September being the ‘start of term’ when many newcomers arrive, and one in February.
 Gift Days are an opportunity to increase regular giving by encouraging more of the existing congregation to engage with giving as well as newcomers to start giving, and an opportunity to raise significant funds in one-off gifts to either help reach that year’s budgeted giving or for specific one-off projects.

 HTB’s Gift Days are normally part of a 3-part sermon series encouraging the congregation to: Pray, Serve and Give.
 The first week is on the importance of cultivating a deep personal prayer life as well as interceding for the Church and for others (Pray).
 The second week presents the vision for the church for the year ahead and the various ways you can practically get involved in the vision (Serve).
 The third is specifically around how you can develop a healthy attitude to money, practise generosity and the blessing of giving sacrificially, and presenting the needs of the church and how you can support the church financially (Give).